top of page

 General information & background

-What makes Marigold so special and remarkable is the couture embroidery along the base of the skirt.
+What makes Marigold so special is the couture embroidery along the base of the skirt.
 This embellishment was carried out using a technique called tambour.
 Because this style of embroidery involves a high degree of skill, it was very unusual to see it used in a wedding dress at the time - and today it is completely unheard-of.
 Tambour embellishments are used almost exclusively in haute couture runway shows.

 The embellishment on Marigold is unlike anything else you will find in bridal attire, whether vintage or contemporary.
 The late 1990s and early 2000s were the last time when it was possible to find wedding dresses embellished using historic embroidery techniques like this.
 Marigold is a very special heirloom-quality gown.
 It is a great choice for someone who has an appreciation for fine textiles and handwork.